 Achievement & Progress

 Our core purpose as a school is to ensure that every pupil is supported to develop into a confident, resilient and as independent a young adult as possible.
 To achieve this we are setting challenging and aspirational but realistic targets.
-Progress toward targets is monitored each term through close analysis of the progress data and detailed discussions in pupil progress meetings.
+Progress toward targets is monitored each term through close analysis of the progress data and detailed discussions in pupil progress reviews.
 Annual and end of Key Stage targets are set for every pupil.
 Comparison of progress of pupils in a range of vulnerable groups is closely tracked to ensure no group of pupils achieve less well than others.
 The pupil group sizes at Meadowfield School are small therefore, where we have identified that one group of pupils may be achieving slightly less well than another, these differences are not statistically significant, but close and careful monitoring of interventions continues to be implemented.

 Assessment recording and reporting: